-- i. it is, or would after the payment be, unable to pay its liabilities as they become due; or it, or would after the payment be, unable to pay its liabilities and its issued share capital and share premium accounts.
+- i. it is, or would after the payment be, unable to pay its liabilities as they become due; or ii. the realisable value of its assets would thereby be less than the aggregate of its liabilitie - the realisable value of its assets would thereby be less than the aggregate of its liabilities and its issued share capital and share premium accounts.